the Creative Commons Attribution 4.0 License.

 Optimized procedure for the determination of alkylamines in airborne particulate matter of anthropized areas

 Due to their role in the formation of secondary aerosol, the concentrations of the most abundant aliphatic amines (methylamine (MA), dimethylamine (DMA), ethylamine (EA), diethylamine (DEA), propylamine (PA), and butylamine (BA)) present in the aerosol of a very anthropized area were measured by an optimized analytical procedure.
 PM10 samples were collected in the tanning district of Vicenza (in the Po Valley, northern Italy) in autumn 2020.
 Alkylamines were extracted in water and converted to carbamates through derivatization with Fmoc-OSu (9-fluorenylmethoxycarbonyl-N-hydroxysuccinimide) for subsequent determination by ultra-high-performance liquid chromatography (UHPLC) with fluorescence detection.
 The procedure has been optimized, obtaining very satisfactory analytical performances: limits of detection (LODs) were in the range of 0.09–0.26 ng m−3, with an average uncertainty of 3.4 % and recoveries of 95 %–101 %.
 The mean total concentration of the six amines measured in this study was 37±17 ng m−3, with DMA making the largest contribution.
 The proposed procedure may contribute to a better characterization of the local aerosol.
-In our preliminary investigation, Pearson's correlation test showed that amines correlate strongly with each other and with secondary inorganic ions (NH4+, NO3-, and SO42-), confirming that they compete with ammonia in the acid–base atmospheric processes that lead to the formation of nitrate and sulfate particles.
+In our preliminary investigation, Pearson's correlation test showed that amines correlate strongly with each other and with secondary inorganic ions (NH, NO, and SO), confirming that they compete with ammonia in the acid–base atmospheric processes that lead to the formation of nitrate and sulfate particles.
 The developed method allows us to gather critical information about the load of aliphatic amines in particulate matter (PM) to gain more insights into the sources and fate of these chemicals in the atmosphere.

 Atmospheric particulate matter (PM) is the subject of many discussions about the health of humans and ecosystems.
 A polluted atmosphere contains hundreds of organic and inorganic compounds that are involved in the formation of secondary aerosols and contribute to their toxicity.
 Atmospheric amines could be especially important due to their acid-neutralizing capacity.
 These amines are derivatives of ammonia with one or more hydrogen atoms replaced by an alkyl or aryl group.
 Like ammonia, they are hydrophilic basic compounds that exist in the atmosphere in both gaseous and particulate phases.
 Amines could undergo rapid acid–base reactions with acids such as H2SO4 and HNO3, similar to the transformation that occurs for ammonia itself (Ge et al., 2011b).
 Theoretical and experimental studies also show that alkylamines can react with ammonium sulfate and ammonium bisulfate clusters, resulting in the displacement of ammonium with aminium (Bzdek et al., 2010; Qiu et al., 2011).
 Amines are also believed to play an important role in stabilizing sulfuric acid clusters in the early stages of new particle formation (NPF) (Loukonen et al., 2010; Almeida et al., 2013; Yao et al., 2018; Xiao et al., 2021).
-They can also contribute to the production of secondary organic aerosol (SOA) by reacting with organic acids and oxidants (e.g., O3 or NO3) (Denkenberger et al., 2007; Tang et al., 2013; Nielsen et al., 2012; Malloy et al., 2009).
+They can also contribute to the production of secondary organic aerosol (SOA) by reacting with organic acids and oxidants (e.g., O3 or •NO3) (Denkenberger et al., 2007; Tang et al., 2013; Nielsen et al., 2012; Malloy et al., 2009).
 Most amines are toxic and irritants to the eyes, skin, and mucous membranes and some of their oxidation products can also be carcinogenic (e.g., nitrosamines) (Lee and Wexler, 2013).
 The most common organic amines found in the atmosphere are C1–C6 alkylamines, which can be emitted from a variety of anthropogenic and natural sources (Ge et al., 2011a).
 The main natural sources include biomass burning and biological activity, in particular from marine environments (van Pinxteren et al., 2019; Xie et al., 2018).
 Animal husbandry is one of the main anthropogenic sources of atmospheric amines, along with various industrial activities, in particular the food industry.
 Other anthropogenic sources include fuel combustion (Shen et al., 2017), vehicular traffic, composting, the treatment of industrial waste, and the combustion of tobacco (Ge at al., 2011a).
 Tanneries may also represent a significant source (reference reports in JRC, 2013) as amines are formed and released in the atmosphere both in the preliminary steps of the tanning process (storage, desalting, and pealing of the raw hide) and in the wastewater treatment plants.
 In urban areas, anthropogenic nonagricultural sources could represent the main contribution to amine emission (Shen et al., 2017; Cheng et al., 2020; Liu et al., 2022).
 Furthermore, emerging emission sources of amines have been associated with their use in the CO2 capture processes and, possibly, in catalytic processes for the reduction of NOx emissions from engines (Ge et al., 2011a; Muthiya et al., 2022; Stanciulescu et al., 2010).

 Measurement of the ambient concentrations of atmospheric amines is challenging due to their high volatility and polarity.
 Common techniques for the determination of low-molecular-weight alkylamines are gas chromatography (GC), high-performance liquid chromatography (HPLC), and ion chromatography (IC), coupled with different detectors.
 In direct analysis by IC, the process of separation and quantification of all analytes is often difficult due to interference from other cations (e.g., sodium or potassium) and the difficulty to separate some of the amines (e.g., diethylamine and trimethylamine) (VandenBoer et al., 2012; Huang et al., 2014; Zhou et al., 2018; Feng et al., 2020).
 These problems can be addressed by carefully adjusting the temperature and the elution program or by modifying the retention times of the interfering ions with an eluent additive (Place et al., 2017; Feng et al., 2020).
 Proton-transfer-reaction mass spectrometry (PTR-MS) is the elective technique for the direct (and online) determination of amines in the gas phase (Wang et al., 2020; Chang et al., 2022) with elevated analytical performances (fast response, high sensitivity).
 Unfortunately, it fails for the separation of amines with the same molecular mass (i.e., dimethylamine / ethylamine (DMA / EA) and propylamine / trimethylamine (PA / TMA)).
 This drawback is also reported in the direct HPLC-MS analysis of amines (Kieloaho et al., 2013; Tzitzikalaki et al., 2021), in view of the difficulties in separating these species (non-derivatized, in the absence of a suitable MS2 detection system).
 Direct analyses of amines can also be performed using GC (Bai et al., 2019).
 However, the polar nature of small aliphatic amines makes these analyses unfavorable due to the adsorption and decomposition of the solute in the column, resulting in peak tailing and analyte losses.